 In his arguments before the Supreme Court, Solicitor General, Donald Verrilli, the government’s attorney, seemed overwhelmed.
 His convoluted replies made little sense.
 He talked himself to death.
 He was surprised by the hostile questioning from the conservative justices.
 If this is the case, this guy strikes me as a very poor lawyer, indeed.
 He’s lobbing and the other side is going with the overhead smash.
 I hope he is considering some serious strategy adjustments.
 In the end, how will he feel if the decision is split 5 to 4 (as it may very well be) and overnight, those 30 million people are back in healthcare free fall.
 It’s time to pin back some ears, Mr. Solicitor.
 A service ace or two wouldn’t hurt, either.

 Perhaps the most outlandish non sequitur came from another demonstrator who berated Obama as the creator of outsourcing by doing away with made-in-America light bulbs.
 “Now they all come from China”, she said.
 The Tea Party faithful come well stocked with their deflecting, all-purpose ripostes.
 “Take that”, they say, as they lob another one.
 Obama’s a Muslim.
 He wasn’t born here.
 Solyndra is the tax and spend symbol of everything that’s wrong with the Obama Administration.
 Look what he’s done to gas prices.
 They aim to keep the heat turned up.
 “We have a President who genuinely does not believe in America”, another woman finally laments.
-To say that the first African-American President, elected by a decisive margin in an America that, for a moment, looked poised for a national Renaissance, doesn’t believe in America is, of course, absurd.
+To say that the first African-American President elected by an overwhelming margin in an America that looked poised for a national Renaissance, doesn’t believe in America is, of course, absurd.
 He is the American Dream, folks, just not the one you might have imagined.
 As true liberal agenda goes, President Obama’s position is slight.
 Still, the conservative rabble hates hearing any of it from a black guy.